Lake Minnewanka Hikes: 6 Trails We Love

 Approximately 2/3 the way along the southern leg, there’s a real treat hidden in the forest about 100 feet off the Johnson Lake trail.
 Over 100 years old, the Johnson Lake hermit cabin is in remarkably good condition and is fun for kids of all ages to walk around and explore.

-The Johnson Lake hermit cabin was built in 1910 by Billy Carver
+The Johnson Lake hermit cabin was built in 1910 by Billy Carver.

 You’ll cross another bridge at the far end of Johnson Lake, this time affording incredible views of the Cascade Mountain.
-After the bridge, the Johnson Lake trail reenters the forest and follows the northern shore of the Banff lake until you get back to the parking lot.
+After the bridge, the Johnson Lake trail re-enters the forest and follows the northern shore of the Banff lake until you get back to the parking lot.

-The Johnson Lake hike is one of the best easy hikes in Banff, Alberta
+The Johnson Lake hike is one of the best easy hikes in Banff, Alberta.

 Johnson Lake Trail – Quick Details